fdabl/knitr-jekyll/_posts/2017-02-20-Bayesian-regression.md

 {% highlight r %}
-with(
-  cars,
-  y <- dist,
+y <- cars$dist
-  X <- cbind(1, scale(speed, scale = FALSE))
+X <- cbind(1, scale(cars$speed, scale = FALSE))
-)
-m <- run_model(y, X, ms_lm)
+m <- run_model(y, X, ms_lm, save = TRUE)
 {% endhighlight %}

 Regularization is built into the Bayesian framework.
 For example, using the mode of the posterior distribution as our point estimate  --- commonly called the MAP estimate --- linear regression with Gaussian priors equals ridge regression (see [here](https://stats.stackexchange.com/questions/163388/l2-regularization-is-equivalent-to-gaussian-prior)), while using Laplace priors recovers the lasso (Park & Casella, [2008](http://www.stat.ufl.edu/archived/casella/Papers/Lasso.pdf)).
+Bayesian regularization is similar to *penalized likelihood* approaches in classical statistics.

 ## Generalized Linear model
 Not all dependent variables are continuous.
 We might be interested in number of clicks on an online ad (Poisson),